almostagreatcoder/simple_player_counter/README.md

-# simple_player_counter
+# Simple Player Counter Plugin
-SourceMod-Plugin: Simple Player Counter keeps track of players currently playing on a game server by generating text files.
+This SourceMod Plugin keeps track of players currently playing on a game server by generating text files.
+Useful for checking the servers activity via linux console/shell scripts.